ilastik/ilastik/Readme.md

 Go to the [download page][download-page], get the latest _non-beta_ version for your operating system, and follow the [installation instructions][how-to-install].
 If you are new to ilastik, we suggest to start from the [pixel classification workflow][pixel-classification].
-If you don't have a dataset to work with, download one of the example projects to get started.
+If you do not have a dataset to work with, download one of the example projects to get started.

 ### Conda installation (experimental)